Are you a Pinterest junkie? Have you tried cleaning tip after tip to save money?

 I’ve tried dozens of Pinterest tips.
 I have to say that sometimes it’s worth it to spend a few bucks for the “real” thing.
 (Baking soda and vinegar does not work for my oven).
-But amid all the time-consuming ideas, there are a few gems that I am thankful I discovered–like this DIY soap scum remover.
+But amid all the time-consuming homemaking ideas, there are a few gems that I am thankful I discovered–like this DIY soap scum remover.

 If it wasn’t for Pinterest I would never have discovered my love for vinegar.

-I love vinegar.
+Seriously.
 It’s awesome.
 The only thing I love more than vinegar is hot vinegar mixed with an equal amount of blue Dawn (the real blue Dawn) and poured in a spray bottle.

 I can’t attribute this recipe to any one site because I’ve seen it everywhere.
 I “discovered” this recipe long before I started blogging and paying attention to things like “source.”
 This is just my way of saying that this stuff works.
 This recipe is what started me on my DIY homemaking journey.
 It’s the gateway drug of the DIY world.

 I heat a 1/2 cup of white vinegar for 2 minutes in the microwave.

 Then I pour it into a spray bottleand add 1/2 cup Blue Dawn.
 Shake gently to mix and it’s ready to use.
 I don’t know why but only blue Dawn works for me.
 I have seen other bloggers say that other brands work for them.
 Not for me.

 I’ve recently began to add a few drops of tea tree oil to my Blue Magic to help with the mildew.

 Soap scum can’t stand a chance against this stuff.
 I spray the gloppy mixture all over the tub or shower floor and let it set while I clean the toilets.
 Then I finish up the tub and tile last.